Xylitol vs Erythritol: Which Keto-Friendly Sweetener Should You Use?

 If you are looking for the best sugar alcohol to support your keto lifestyle, then we would suggest that Erythritol is the best choice.
 This sugar alcohol is generally taken from corn and is a popular choice with keto’ers all over the world.
 The only issue that you need to consider is that excessive consumption can cause digestive issues such as flatulence and runny stools.

-The reason we would not recommend the use of Xylitol is that it can kick you out of ketosis and put you back to square one of your plan.
+The reason we would not recommend the excessive use of Xylitol is that it can kick you out of ketosis and put you back to square one of your plan.
 It is, therefore, essential that you read all food labels and ensure that you are getting the right balance of sweeteners in your food so that you don't have to put up with the adverse side effects.
+We will be talking about sugar alcohols in on of our blogs soon because we know people worry about the term "alcohol" in relation to keto but the short version is that its actual alcohol.

 Here at the No Guilt Bakes HQ, we use sugar alcohols in our treats and bakes so that you can have the foods you enjoy without breaking ketosis.Ours supplies of erythritol are NON GMO and are also sourced from reputable sources so you can rest assured of the quality of our finished products.
 We dont use Maltitol in our products either.
 Order some today and indulge yourself in the best way possible - The No Guilt Bake Way!